Skip to Main Content

 The Competitive Edge

-The Upper School nurtures the intellectual talents and interests of all our students, inspires them to turn inquiry into insight, and empowers them to achieve their maximum potential.
-Here, students are challenged to think, supported to think, and eager to think—resulting in a deep and enjoyable education that lasts.
+The Upper School nurtures students’ intellectual talents and myriad interests by inspiring them to turn inquiry into insight and empowering them to achieve their maximum potential.
+Students are challenged and encouraged to explore, resulting in a deep and fulfilling education that inspires lifelong learning and connections that endure.

 LEARNING AT THE GROWING EDGE

-At the Upper School, students are challenged to think critically, act ethically, and engage deeply with complex ideas.
-Hallmark academic experiences prepare them to thrive in college and beyond, offering opportunities to lead, question, create, and contribute.
-With purpose and passion, students shape their own path within a supportive environment.
+Upper School students learn to think critically, act ethically, and engage deeply with complex ideas.
+With purpose and passion, students shape their own learning journeys within a challenging and supportive environment.
+The following ninth- through twelfth-grade examples, representative of MKA’s dynamic academic program, illustrate hallmarks of MKA’s Jr-K–12 student experience.

-Through a strong institutional curricular commitment to the Fine and Performing Arts, Upper School students are provided an increasing ability to specialize in an individual area of interest or passion.
-Whether performing in sold-out productions, composing original scores for Jazz Band, mounting gallery exhibitions, or choreographing for the spring dance concert, students are active creators.
-Across disciplines, students engage deeply with technique and creative expression, shaping an arts experience that’s as ambitious as it is transformative.
+Through a strong institutional commitment to the Fine and Performing Arts, Upper School students can specialize in an area of interest or passion.
+Whether performing in sold-out productions, composing original scores for Jazz Band, mounting gallery exhibitions, or choreographing for the Spring Dance Concert, students are active creators.
+They engage deeply with technique and creative expression, shaping an arts experience as ambitious as it is transformative.

-Reflecting to cultivate a keen, confident, and healthy sense of self and others.
-The Health, Wellness, and Physical Education curriculum, campus programming during community time, and the advisory program present a cohesive and integrated approach to social-emotional learning (SEL) and wellness.
+By learning to be intentionally reflective, Upper School students cultivate a keen, confident, and healthy sense of self and others.
+The Advisory Program; the Health, Wellness, and Physical Education curriculum; and campus programming during community time constitute a cohesive and integrated approach to social-emotional learning (SEL) and wellness.

 WHAT LEARNING LOOKS LIKE

-Through close partnership with teachers, Upper School students engage in varied academic opportunities available in our classroom settings.
-On any given day, students explore labs, participate in deep and probing discussions, write critically and creatively, refine their thinking, and learn to solve cutting-edge problems in pursuit of durable truths and usable skills.
+Through close partnerships with teachers, Upper School students engage in a variety of academic opportunities available in our classrooms.
+On any given day, students explore labs, participate in probing discussions, write critically and creatively, refine their thinking, and learn to solve cutting-edge problems in pursuit of enduring truths and practical skills.
 Our graduates enter a rapidly changing world with the tools to learn continuously, lead bravely, and innovate humanely.

-Our research-based schedule features 75-minute classes that meet every other day, allowing for deeper learning and more balance.
+Our research-based, eight-day schedule features 75-minute classes that meet every other day; these longer periods allow for deeper learning and a more balanced workload.
 Each day includes four class periods, a Common Work Period (CWP), lunch, and community time.
 CWP gives students time to collaborate, meet with teachers, or recharge.
-Community time offers space for meetings, clubs, attending events with guest speakers, affinity groups, and house competitions.
+Community time is reserved for meetings (including club and affinity group meetings), house competitions, and events featuring guest speakers.

-A key component of each Upper School student’s experience is the advisor system.
-This approach supports their social and emotional learning.
-The pairing of advisor and advisee helps students achieve self-efficacy as members of the Upper School community and serves as a positive relationship as they navigate their four-year high school academic journey.
-Advisors are able to see students develop from early teens to independent young adults ready for college life.
-In grade nine, this is supplemented with the peer leader program, which partners ninth graders with upperclassmen for mentorship and guidance.
+A key component of each Upper School student’s experience is the advisor system, which supports students’ social and emotional learning and growth.
+Advisors establish a positive relationship with their advisees and help them to achieve self-efficacy as members of the Upper School community, navigating their four-year high school academic journey.
+Because most students choose to stay with the same advisor group for four years, advisors see their advisees develop from their early teens to independent young adults ready for college life.
+In grade nine, the advisor system is supplemented by the Peer Leader Program, which pairs ninth-grade advisor groups with upperclassmen for mentorship and guidance.

 In keeping with our commitment to strengthen each student’s intellect, character, and confidence, MKA fosters self-awareness, self-reflection, and self-advocacy.
 We empower students to take ownership of their academic journey, to feel proud of their accomplishments, and to be well-prepared for life after MKA.